liliangxiao/liliangxiao.github.io/_posts/2025-10-31-Rust-how-why.markdown

 ---
 layout: post
-title: Rust- Improving on C for Safety, Concurrency, and Efficiency
+title: Rust- Improving on C for Safety, But
 date: 2025-10-31 09:32:20 +0400
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: # Add image post (optional)